-Topic Broad Scope policy-makers, researchers, extension workers, industries and students.
-The banner program aims to implement technology transfer programs and other dissemination initiatives that are strategically focused on priority products and commodities.
-Thus, the Council has driven the effective use of S&T results and innovation from its programs/projects through innovative modalities for technology transfer and information dissemination.
-PCAARRD has a five-pronged technology transfer strategy: 1) Technology Assessment; 2) Weaning of the TechnoGabay Program (TGP); 3) Pinoy S&T Services for Farmers and Entrepreneurs (PSF); 4) Development of Innovative Technology Transfer Modalities; and 5) Advocacy for the Technology Transfer Act and Intellectual Property (IP) Rights and Management.
-These components represent the Council's clear- cut effort to consolidate its technology transfer initiatives into an efficient and effective technology delivery system that is holistic and responsive, as well as connected and contalementary to other S&T input service providers PCAARRD also strengthens the institutional capabilities of the national agriculture, aquatic and natural resources R&D system to manage the country's development goals.
-Through the Capability Building and R&D Governance banner program, facilities and equipment are enhanced and R&D networks and human resources are empowered to complement the government's initiatives for the AANR sectors.
-This program also includes the enhancement of information management systems (Intranet-based and web-deployed) to improve provision of information by PCAARRD.
-Lastly, the Policy Research and Advocacy banner program is the Council's way to ensure that R&D outputs will help the country become more competitive and progressive through policies to improve the S&T
+- For the R&D Results Utilization banner programme, the Council ensures that knowledge and innovations generated from R&D reach the end-users, such as the farmers, entrepreneurs, LGUs, policy-makers, researchers, extension workers, industries and students.
+The banner programme aims to implement technology transfer programmes and other dissemination initiatives that are strategically focused on priority products and commodities.
+Thus, the Council has driven the effective use of S&T results and innovation from its programmes/projects through innovative modalities for technology transfer and information dissemination. - PCAARRD has a five-pronged technology transfer strategy: i) Technology Assessment; ii) Weaning of the Techno Gabay Program (TGP); iii) Pinoy S&T Services for Farmers and Entrepreneurs (PSF); iv) Development of Innovative Technology Transfer Modalities; and v) Advocacy for the Technology Transfer Act and Intellectual Property (IP) Rights and Management.
+These components represent the Council's clear-cut effort to consolidate its technology transfer initiatives into an efficient and effective technology delivery system that is holistic and responsive, as well as connected and complementary to other S&T input service providers. - PCAARRD also strengthens the institutional capabilities of the national agriculture, aquatic and natural resources R&D system to manage the country's development goals.
+Through the Capability Building and R&D Governance banner programme, facilities and equipment are enhanced and R&D networks and human resources are empowered to complement the government's initiatives for the AANR sector.
+This programme also includes the enhancement of information management systems (Intranet-based and web-deployed) to improve provision of information by PCAARRD. - Lastly, the Policy Research and Advocacy banner programme is the Council's way to ensure that R&D outputs will help the country become more competitive and progressive through policies to improve the S&T environment.
+It focuses on sector and commodity based issues identified in the supply chain and on cross-cutting concerns that constrain the development of the AANR sector [e.g. extension services, regulatory environment (grades and standards), and climate change].
+The programme also includes assessment of impact of PCAARRD's programmes/projects to ensure that public investment for AANR R&D really benefit PCAARRD's intended clients.
+Among the strategies that PCAARRD pioneered are supply chain improvement studies; ex-ante analysis and impact assessment of technologies and R&D programmes; evaluation of R&D information systems; and provision of policy advisories for the AANR sector.

-Topic Broad Scope environment.
-It focuses on sector- and commodity-based issues identified in the supply chain and on cross-cutting concerns that constrain the development of the AANR sectors (e.g. extension services, regulatory environment [grades and standards], and climate change).
-The program also includes assessment of impact of PCAARRD's programs/projects to ensure that public investment for AANR R&D really benefit PCAARRD's intended clients.
-Among the strategies that PCAARRD pioneered are supply chain improvement studies; ex-ante analysis and impact assessment of technologies and R&D programs; evaluation of R&D information systems; and provision of policy advisories for the AANR sectors.
-These banner programs address four out of the five Key Result Areas (KRAs) of the national goals and commitments embodied in the President's Social Contract .
-3 Specific focus Areas covering commodities, enterprises, systems, approaches (adaptive, applied, basic & strategic, anticipatory, etc.) Considering all these priorities and opportunities of convergence from agencies with similar goals and objectives for the AANR sectors, under the Harmonized R&D Agenda , PCAARRD crafted the Industry Strategic S&T Program (ISP) as a direct and concrete translation and strategic SPCAARD to address the needs and issues in the AANR sectors 4 Priorities for agricultural research and innovations ch as 1g, The ISPs are commodity industry plans with S&T agenda based on the demand of the industry.
-The purpose of the ISPs is to provide a framework to articulate the priorities, initiatives and underlying actions of PCAARRD where resources can be applied toward strengthening industry objectives and (ARI4D) agronomy, crop protection, NRM, soil science, agricultural engineering) outcomes.
+Considering all these priorities and opportunities of convergence from agencies with similar goals and objectives for the AANR sector, under the National Harmonized R&D Agenda, PCAARRD crafted the Industry Strategic S&T Programme (ISP) as a direct and concrete translation and strategy of PCAARRD to address the needs and issues in the AANR sector.
+The ISPs are commodity industry plans with S&T agenda based on the demand of the industry.
+The purpose of the ISPs is to provide a framework to articulate the priorities, initiatives and underlying actions of PCAARRD where resources can be applied toward strengthening industry objectives and outcomes.
 The ISPs also provide the R&D direction for all stakeholders working in the industry's value chain.
-The S&T interventions outlined in the PCAARRD ISP embody PCAARRD's four banner programs. ii) Frontier areas (biotechnology, nanotechnology, ICT, sensors application in agriculture, geo- The PCAARRD ISP includes focused commodifies under the sectors on Crops; Inland Aquatic Resources; Forestry and Environment; Livestock; Marine Resources; and Environmental Services.
+The S&T interventions outlined in the PCAARRD ISP embody PCAARRD's four banner programmes.
+The PCAARRD ISP includes focused commodities under the sectors on Crops; Inland Aquatic Resources; Forestry and Environment; Livestock; Marine Resources; and Environmental Services.